 Dollars To Donuts

-We thought we’d better clear up on stereotype straight away in that only wealthy individuals can afford therapy!
+We thought we’d better clear up on stereotype right away in that only wealthy individuals can afford therapy!
 There are plenty of free drop-in centers where you can go and talk to someone, plenty of health insurance plans cover psychotherapy, CBT, and emotional regulation treatments as well as therapists who offer discounts if you pay in cash, or book a block of treatment sessions at the same time.
-Yes, there are, of course, practices that’ll charge up to $300 per session and depending on where you live you may find it cheaper to visit a therapist a couple of hours drive away.
+Yes, there are, of course, practices that’ll charge up to $300 per session and depending on where you live you may find it better to work with an online therapist.

 Therapists, unlike many health professionals, charge by the hour, but you’ll find that a single session is only fifty minutes and has been that way since the days of Jung and Freud.
 Luckily, there are therapy comparison websites such as Network Therapy and Good Therapy that’ll allow you to compare the fee structure of several different practices.